Australia

 Compensation and Severance

 Severance pay should be paid to employees made redundant who have at least one year of service.
-Rates vary between four and sixteen weeks of salary, depending on length of service; rates increase after each year of service, and reach the highest level after ten years.
+Rates vary between four and 12 weeks of salary, depending on length of service and generally increasing; however, for employees with ten years’ service or more, the entitlement drops from 16 weeks back to 12.

 Goods & Services Tax is a broad tax of 10% on most goods, services, and other items sold in Australia.
 Businesses can claim credits for GST that’s included in the price of the goods and services they sell from the Australian Taxation Office, but must also account for and pay GST monthly, quarterly, or through an annual return.